-First, a number of statements in the open-ended item directly expressed the insufficiency of the curriculum in relation to how models and modelling could be enacted (n = 8).
-Some statements expressed general concerns of this kind: "Not much support offered with regard to modelling competence" (Q12:719).
-Other statements were related to a lack of clarifications: "Too flimsy [...]
-Too much focus on format instead of content" (Q12: 291) and, in the same vein: "It's not possible to fulfill the intentions in the curriculum.
-Obviously, the designers have very limited experience of compulsory schooling [...]
-The concepts used in the curriculum are not always understandable for the teacher, and this makes it difficult to realize the intentions" (Q12: 476).
-The data therefore suggest that these teachers do not perceive the curriculum description as an adequate support for transforming the intentions in the curriculum into teaching.
-In this light, it is notable that only 26% of the teachers (see Figure 7) responded that they agreed, or strongly agreed, that the current teaching and support materials on how to apply models in their teaching were sufficient.
-Indeed, some teachers indicated in the open-ended item that the existing material was considered unqualified: "With respect to working with models, the teaching material often seems superficial and approached from a very narrow/restricted perspective" (Q12:208).
+Other statements in the open-ended item directly expressed the insufficiency of the curriculum in relation to how MoMo could be implemented (n = 8).
+Some statements expressed general concerns such as: "Not much support offered with regard to modelling competence" (Q12: 719).
+Other statements related to a lack of clarification: "Too flimsy [...]
+Too much focus on format instead of content" (Q12: 291) or, in the words of another teacher: "The concepts used in the curriculum are not always understandable for the teacher, and this makes it difficult to implement the intentions" (Q12: 476).
+The data therefore suggest that these teachers do not perceive the curriculum description as adequate support for transforming the intentions in the curriculum into teaching.
+It is notable that only 26% of the teachers (see Figure 7) responded that they agreed, or strongly agreed, that the current teaching and support materials on how to apply models in their teaching were sufficient.
+Indeed, some teachers indicated in the openended item that the existing material was considered inadequate: "With respect to working with models, the material often seems superficial and teaching approached from a very narrow/restricted perspective" (Q12: 208).
 In response to a lack of materials, some teachers developed their own: "Very limited materials on models [...].
-I make my own based on text and models from the Internet" (Q12:448).
-Some teachers therefore perceived the curriculum description as inadequate to support their efforts in enacting its intentions, and a large proportion of them found there was a lack of qualified support materials in this regard.
+I make my own based on text and models from the Internet" (Q12: 448).
+Our data thus indicate that selected teachers perceived the curriculum description as inadequate to support their efforts in implementing its intentions, and a large proportion of them found there was a lack of adequate support materials in this regard.

-Second, a substantial number of statements in the open-ended item were directly related to a perceived lack of correspondence between the curriculum size and the teaching time (n = 19).
+In addition, a substantial number of statements in the open-ended item were directly related to a perceived lack of correspondence between the curriculum size and the teaching time (n = 19).
 For instance: "The number of teaching hours is the limiting factor to fulfilling the intentions in the curriculum.
-So much content to go through with only two biology lessons per week" (Q12:120).
-Teachers who taught subjects with relatively few lessons per week (i.e., biology and geography) in particular reported a serious mismatch between the curriculum and the teaching time available.
-Moreover, the teachers' statements (n = 9) indicated that the introduction of the six interdisciplinary units and the new exam had intensified this mismatch: "It is simply not possible within the teaching hours to go through the traditional biology teaching [...], go through the cross-curricular areas, and prepare for the new [cross-curricular] exam" (Q12: 365).
-The teachers were of the opinion that the new curriculum and the new exam were both exacerbating an already existing problem: insufficient teaching time to cover the curriculum.
+So much content to go through with only two biology lessons per week" (Q12: 120).

-Another notable observation related to how the teachers seem to perceive the mismatch between teaching hours and external requirements as a limiting factor for a more inquiry and problem-based approach to their teaching: "We are asked to test the students, we need to go through the curriculum content, practice concepts, prepare for the exam [...] and consequently there is rarely time for inquiry work with scientific phenomena and problem-based teaching (Q12: 214).
-Or, as stated by another teacher: "With the few teaching hours we have, teaching becomes very theoretical, also because we need to use time for the new exam" (Q12: 576).
+Another notable observation related to how the teachers seem to perceive the mismatch between teaching hours and external requirements as a limiting factor for a more inquiry and problem-based approach to their teaching: "We are asked to test the students, we need to go through the curriculum content, practice concepts, prepare for the exam [...] and so there is rarely time for inquiry work with scientific phenomena and problem-based teaching" (Q12: 214).
+Or, as stated by another teacher: "With the few teaching hours we have, teaching becomes very theoretical, also because we need to make time for the new exam" (Q12: 576).
 It should be recalled that, aside from the competence-oriented exam, an additional subject-specific multiple-choice exam, mainly assessing content knowledge, was also introduced.
-As illustrated by the following statements, some teachers point to a lack of alignment between the competence-oriented and subject-specific exam.
-"Geography is pressed, since students have to be prepared for the subject specific and the interdisciplinary exam" (Q12:185), and "It is so idiotic [...] two different exams focusing on distinctly different competences [...] there is no time to develop both" (Q12:112).
+As illustrated by the following statements, some teachers point to a lack of alignment between the competence-oriented and subject-specific exams.
+"Geography is tight, since students have to be prepared for the subject-specific and the interdisciplinary exams" (Q12: 185), and "It is so idiotic [...] two different exams focusing on distinctly different capabilities [...] there's no time to develop both" (Q12: 112).
+In this way, our findings suggest that, a combination of a content heavy curriculum and lack of alignment between two different external assessment approaches seems to be an obstacle for teachers in their efforts to implement a more competence-oriented and inquiry-based approach to MoMo.